 Tickets are for sale to the public at venues all over New Zealand – check out the Gig Guide

 The female vocalists wear eye catching Glam Rock outfits authentic to the era of ABBA.
-And in 2020 authentic reproductions costumes sourced from the ABBA Museum in Switzerland – the only place now licensed to produce them, are worn.
 You may also see 1970s jumpsuits, knickerbockers, gold lame, metallic over the knee boots and sequins galore.
 The band are delighted to see audiences dress up similarly all over New Zealand – so much fun!